Skip to main content

 This action started successfully and already produced results beyond the state of the art:

-1. We conduct kinetic plasma simulations of cosmic ray acceleration and transport in tandem with large-scale hydrodynamic calculations within a single research group.
+1. The team conducts kinetic plasma simulations of cosmic ray acceleration and transport in tandem with large-scale hydrodynamic calculations within a single research group.
 This already enabled tremendous progress and promises even more transformational developments in the near future, potentially giving rise to a new influential approach to computational astrophysics in the context of galaxy and cluster formation.

-2. We confront our novel three-dimensional magneto-hydrodynamics simulations that include an increasing level of plasma-kinetic physics to observations.
-This either validates our simulations and educates us about the underlying physics or pin-points the weaknesses and failures of the models, thereby enabling us to identify the essential missing physics.
+2. The team compares novel three-dimensional magneto-hydrodynamics simulations, which incorporate an increasing level of plasma-kinetic physics, with observations.
+This process either validates the simulations and enhances understanding of the underlying physics or identifies weaknesses and failures in the models, thereby helping to pinpoint essential missing physics.

 Galactic star formation correlates to radio in simulations (color) and observations (open circles).